API Security 101: Understanding the Risks and Implementing Best Practices

 Zero-Trust ideology should be applied to even authorized API endpoints, authenticated clients, and unauthenticated and unauthorized entities.

-Critical factors to consider while implementing a zero-trust policy on your API include:
+Consider this checklist while implementing a zero-trust policy on your API include:

 3. Identify API Vulnerabilities and Associated Risks